How I learned to lead with optimism in a time of pre-traumatic stress

 Choose your words with intention and take note of your body language.
 Use pressure as a privilege that teaches you resilience.
 Behave and take action in ways that build positive feelings and new interpretation of the event you are facing.
 Make a commitment to learning something new every day, whether this is something new about you, the people you work with or the wider world.
 This is the route to resilience; to using trauma to fuel meaningful transformation.

-Pick my brains for a 90 minute power extended hour on any of the below topics and lets’ get you out of the foggy woods and into the clear sunshine with a lazer recommendation and clarity on some concrete next steps and priorities.
+Pick my brains for a 60 minute power hour on any of the below topics and lets’ get you out of the foggy woods and into the clear sunshine with a lazer recommendation and clarity on some concrete next steps and priorities.

 Watch out for the next upcoming live